huwlloyd-mmu/intro-to-c-/week2notes.md

 ```

 * Pointers are declared using the * notation.
 So, __Person*__ means 'pointer to a Person object'.
-* __new__ is used to call a constructor and return a pointer
+* __new__ is used to call a constructor and return a pointer.
 * We now access the methods and fields using the arrow operator (->) instead of the dot operator.
 * We clean up at the end by using the __delete__ operator on the pointer.

 A pointer is an efficient way of referencing an object.
 Passing a pointer to an object into a function is much better
 than passing in the entire object (a pointer is four or eight bytes, whereas an object can be much bigger depending on
 the class).
-There is another, closely related, language feature -- __references__ which we won't be covering today.
+There is another, closely related, language feature -- __references__ -- which we won't be covering today.

 ## Destructors

-As well as constructors, classes can have __destructors__ -- these are methods that are called when anobject is destroyed (using delete, or if a variable of a class type goes out of scope).
+As well as constructors, classes can have __destructors__ -- these are methods that are called when an object is destroyed (using delete, or if a variable of a class type goes out of scope).
 A destructor is declared using the name of the class with a tilde (~) before it:

 ```c++
 // destructor example - header file